 Kathryn Kelley serves as executive director of the Ohio Manufacturing Institute at The Ohio State University.
 She has more than 20 years' experience in program leadership and strategic communications at industry-oriented higher education, economic development and statewide technology organizations.
 She collaborates with state and national partners to develop regional and national public policy to support manufacturing innovation, advocate for small- and medium-sized manufacturing needs within the supply chains and remove barriers between academia and industry.

-- Managing Ohio Department of Development Ohio Manufacturing Extension Partnership funded program on “Manufacturing 5.0” Digital Transformation for Manufacturers to develop and engage small- and medium-sized manufacturing firms in their journey toward digital integration
+- Manage Ohio Department of Development Ohio Manufacturing Extension Partnership funded program on “Manufacturing 5.0” Digital Transformation for Manufacturers to develop and engage small- and medium-sized manufacturing firms in their journey toward digital integration

-- Conducting research and published an Economic Development Quarterly report that led to the launch of a Bachelor of Science in Engineering Technology degree program at Ohio State's four regional campuses, in which she serves as lead coordinator
+- Conducted research and published an Economic Development Quarterly report that led to the launch of a Bachelor of Science in Engineering Technology degree program at Ohio State's four regional campuses, in which she serves as lead coordinator

 - Produce and host "Manufacturing Tomorrow," a podcast series with 100+ guests and more than 2,000 subscribers that highlights innovative manufacturers and the partnerships that propel their efforts